 VIX ETFs: The Facts and Risks

-Investors often worry about market volatility—especially the kind of big negative moves seen during the credit crisis of 2008 or throughout 2018.
-It's natural to look for investments that increase in value when markets decline in order to get some downside protection, which is why some investors start looking toward the VIX®, a volatility index published by the Chicago Board Options Exchange1.
-You can't buy the VIX itself, though, and the exchange-traded products that use VIX futures have some big risks that investors should understand before buying.
+Investors often worry about market volatility—especially the kind of big negative moves seen during the credit crisis of 2008 or at the onset of the COVID-19 pandemic in early 2020.
+It's natural to look for investments that may increase in value when markets decline in order to get some downside protection, which is why some investors start looking toward the VIX®, a volatility index published by the Chicago Board Options Exchange.1 You can't buy the VIX itself, though, and the exchange-traded products that use VIX futures have some big risks that investors should understand before buying.

 What is the VIX?